 - Increase their knowledge of student-focused planning practices and receive tools and resources to support increased student involvement in the transition planning process;

-- Develop a school-based strategic plan for improving secondary transition compliance and program quality that incorporates evidence-based practices and evaluation components
+- Develop a school-based strategic plan for improving secondary transition compliance and program quality that incorporates evidence-based practices and program evaluation.

 The DC Secondary Transition Institute structure consists of several key components that are designed to facilitate knowledge development, team building, and strategic planning, including: